Ignite-Laboratories/Enigmaneering/enigma1/E1S0 - Raster Computation.md

 point.
 If you provide a static point to the pad function, it will _interleave_ the padding information between the existing elements.

-    "1B1A1C1B1A" - CBA CBA CBA CBA ← Reflected and interleaved "A1B1C1A1B1" - ACB ACB ACB ACB ← Tiled and interleaved "1A1B1A1C1B" - CBC BAC BAB ACB ← Randomized and interleaved
+    "1B1A1C1B1A" - CBA CBA CBA CBA ← Reversed and interleaved "A1B1C1A1B1" - ACB ACB ACB ACB ← Tiled and interleaved "1A1B1A1C1B" - CBC BAC BAB ACB ← Randomized and interleaved